yodertv/Reminders/doc/README.md

 - Changed local host build from 127.0.0.1 to localhost.

 ###2.3
-- Fixed update of existing todos in history list -- (Bug#16) Marking a task done in a historical list fails to communicate w/ the server.
+- Fixed (Bug#16) Update of existing todos in history list.
 - Limit file server to only static files.
 Static server does NOT serve up the server files or the package.json file.
 - Enhanced make.js to support the new file structure.